h183502/dat110public/week15/week15.md

 ## Lab Week 15: 23/4 - 26/4

-The lab this week is constitute the second part of the mandatory project 4.
+The lab this week constitute the second part of the mandatory project 4.

 Project 4 consists of the following parts